MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk-recap-photo.md

 ## Use Blender to convert the OBJ file to a GLB file

-There are several DCC applications that can be used to complete this process.
-For the purposes of this tutorial we will be using Blender.
+There are several applications that you can use to convert an OBJ file to a GLB file.
+For purposes of this tutorial, we'll use Blender

 ### What is Blender?

 [Blender](https://www.blender.org/) is a free, open-source 3D creation suite.
 It supports the entirety of the 3D pipeline: modeling, rigging, animation, simulation, rendering, compositing and motion tracking, and video editing and game creation.

-If Blender is the software that you decide to use to prepare your 3D models, review Blender's website and [download the most current stable version for Windows](https://www.blender.org/download/).
+If you use Blender to prepare your 3D models, review Blender's website and [download the most current stable version for Windows](https://www.blender.org/download/).

-The following steps will show you how to import your OBJ 3D model file and export it out as a .GLB 3D model.

 ### Import your 3D model into Blender

 1. Launch Blender.
 A new scene is automatically created.
 Right-click the cube, and then select **Delete** to delete it.

     ![Delete command](media/recap-photo17.PNG "Delete command")